 - Legal — Perform conflict of interest research

 - Executive Recruiting — Find employment opportunities and the right contacts

-- Fundraising — Use our corporate family data as leverage to find additional contributors
+- Fundraising — Use our corporate structure data as leverage to find additional contributors

 - Finance — Determine spend and discount opportunities

 Once you obtain the data how is the data updated and refreshed?

 Our Content Operations team makes updates to the Corporate Affiliations content daily and the Web site is refreshed twice weekly for timely information.

 Extensive edits and validations at the analyst workstation level ensure errors are prevented before database entry.

 What information is available on each company record?

 COMPANY DIRECTORY records may include all or some of the following data: